 1. Exfoliates Dead Skin

-When in your teens and 20s, dry brushing isn’t necessary because the skin automatically renews itself.
+When in your teens and 20s, dry brushing isn’t really necessary because the skin automatically renews itself.
 However, as you get older, it is helpful to exfoliate once or twice week to help renew the skin and remove those dead skin cells so that you have a fresher appearance and healthier skin.

 It’s important to do this gently so you do not tear the skin.
 You don’t want to break down the skin’s protective layer or cause irritation to sensitive skin, which could get infected.

 2. May Stimulate the Lymphatic System

 Because your skin helps to detoxify the body, it’s important to keep it healthy so that it can do its job.
 However, if your skin has too many toxins or dead skin cells, it may not be able to eliminate waste from your body as efficiently as needed.

 When inflammation builds up in the body, it can cause the body to struggle to fight off that inflammation.
 If the skin is healthy, it can help release those toxins so that the body does not have to work so hard to rid itself of them.

 3. Reduces Cellulite

 Everyone hates cellulite, and it seems to be so hard to lose.
 Cellulite is the appearance of cottage cheese skin predominantly seen on the legs, butt, stomach and back of the arms.
 It’s often caused by fluid retention, lack of circulation, weak collagen structure and increased body fat, in addition to hormonal imbalances, medical conditions, genetics, poor diet and toxicity.

 Cellulite is most common in adolescent and adult women, but men can have it, too.
 While there are many claims to treatments, dry brushing may help stimulate the cells and break down toxins from beneath the skin — since research showed that lymphatic system stimulation can improve cellulite — which may act as a natural remedy for cellulite and even reduce the appearance of stretch marks.
 (You can also try this DIY coffee scrub for cellulite.)

 4. Unclogs Pores